 - Ipratropium bromide nasal spray may be worth a try if you have a lot of watery discharge.
 It has no effect on sneezing or congestion.

 - Decongestant nasal sprays that you can buy at pharmacies are not usually advised for more than a few days.
 They have an immediate effect to clear a blocked nose.
 However, if you use one for more than seven days, a rebound, more severe congestion of the nose often develops.
-One may be useful for a few days to clear a blocked nose when you first use a steroid nasal spray.
-The steroid can then get to the lining of the nose to work.
-Don't use decongestant nasal sprays for more than seven days.
+Therefore, don't use decongestant nasal sprays for more than seven days.
 You should also not use a decongestant nasal spray if you are taking an antidepressant called a monoamine-oxidase inhibitor (MAOI).

 If you have eye symptoms, if needed, you can use eye drops in addition to other treatments: